zakaryjs/zakaryjs/README.md

 - 🔭 I’m currently working on: [Webserver-API](https://github.com/zakaryjs/T2A2-Webserver_API)

+- 👀 I will soon begin work on: Pokedex Flask API and Town Of Salem 2 Role Probability Simulator

 - 🌱 I’m currently learning: **Python, Flask and JavaScript**

 - 📫 You can reach me at: **zakarys2005@gmail.com**